mdsufz/MuDoGeR/Manual_MuDoGeR.md

 For more detailed explanation of the **metaWrap** tool the user can study the instruction is the following hyperlink: ![metaWrap/Usage_tutorial](https://github.com/bxlab/metaWRAP/blob/master/Usage_tutorial.md)

-## 2.b: Selection of Prokaryotic Metagenome-Assembled Genomes Representatives, uBin-refinement (not done)
+## 2.b: Selection of Prokaryotic Metagenome-Assembled Genomes (not done)
+## 2.c: Refinement of the selected Prokaryotic Metagenome-Assembled Genomes using DAS Tool and U-bin

 # Module 3: Recovery of Viral Metagenome-Assembled Genomes
 Note: Make sure that all the viral tools are installed.
 The links for the installation can be found in the following hyperlink: ![Viral module](https://github.com/mdsufz/MuDoGeR#viral-module).